geometer/sandbox/README.md

 * Scene placement: a simple app that takes a scene and tries to find a configuration of objects that meets all the constraints ([placement.py](python/sandbox/placement.py))
 * Property hunter: a script that takes a scene placement and collects properties like “two triangles are similar” or “the ratio of two angles is integer” ([hunter.py](python/sandbox/hunter.py))
 * An explainer, a simple app that takes a scene, and applies rules to prove the facts about the scene.
 The explainer does not add any additional constructions nor make assumptions to analyse separate variants ([explainer.py](python/sandbox/explainer.py))
+* Sketcher: a simple app that takes scene, makes several placements, select "the best one" and plots it using matplotlib

 **Tests and samples**: